New Hampshire

 Is eSports betting legal?No

-New Hampshire bettors can legally wager on collegiate sports events but with restrictions.
-They cannot wager on college basketball games being played in the state or bet on any in-state college, no matter where the game or event occurs.
+New Hampshire bettors can legally wager on collegiate sports events, but with restrictions.
+They cannot wager on college basketball games played in the state or bet on any in-state college, regardless of where the game or event occurs.
 Outside of in-state colleges, NH bettors are also not permitted to wager on politics or eSports.

 Horse racing is also legal in New Hampshire despite the state's lack of racetracks.
-Fantasy competitions are also legal in the state, so residents have full access to a handful of DFS products, including DraftKings and FanDuel DFS.
+Fantasy competitions are also legal in the state, allowing residents to access a variety of DFS products, including DraftKings and FanDuel DFS.

 new hampshire betting apps